MasterOfWebM/WebM-Converter/readme.md

 ![alt text](http://i.imgur.com/0mE0VvV.png)

-Currently it can only:
+Currently it can:

-* Automatically calculate the bitrate needed (3MB (Which doesn't work for all boards, like /b/))
+* Automatically calculate the bitrate needed for a given size
 * Scale the video
 * Seek to a custom time